-Visitors are welcome and are to report to the office upon arrival at the school.
-Students are discouraged from having outside friends meet them at school when classes are in session.
+Visitors and invited guests must report to the office upon arrival at the school where they will sign in and be provided with a visitors pass which must be worn in the building.
+Students are not permitted to have outside friends visit them at school when classes are in session.